1D Diffeomorphism Invariant Model of a Free Scalar Relativistic Particle: Supervariable and BRST Approaches: Invariance of the Lagrangians, Nilpotency and Anticommutativity of the Conserved Charges: ACSA

-We now capture the (anti-)BRST invariance of the coupled Lagrangians within the framework of ACSA to BRST formalism and thereby prove the existence of the CF-type restriction (24) in our theory from the point of view of the {\it symmetry} considerations\footnote{To be precise, we actually capture the (anti-)BRST invariance (cf. Eq.
-(46)) of the coupled (but equivalent) Lagrangians $L_b$ and $L_{\bar b}$.
-Furthermore, we also describe our observations in equation (49) in the language of the ACSA to BRST formalism which establishes the existence of the CF-type restriction: $B + \bar B + \dot{\bar C}\,C - \bar C\, \dot C = 0$ of our theory in terms of the continuous symmetry considerations.}.
-In this context, first of all, we generalize the BRST invariant Lagrangian $L_b$ to its counterpart super Lagrangian $\tilde L_b^{(ac)}$ on the (1, 1)-dimensional {\it anti-chiral} super sub-manifold of the {\it general} (1, 2)-dimensional supermanifold (on which our theory is generalized) as follows
+We now capture the (anti-)BRST invariance of the coupled Lagrangians within the framework of ACSA to BRST formalism and thereby prove the existence of the CF-type restriction (24) on our theory from the point of view of the {\it symmetry} considerations\footnote{To be precise, we actually capture the (anti-)BRST invariance of the coupled (but equivalent) Lagrangians $L_B$ and $L_{\bar B}$ [cf. Eq.
+(46)].
+Furthermore, we also describe our observations in equation (49) in the language of the ACSA which establishes the existence of the CF-type restriction: $B + \bar B + \dot{\bar C}\,C - \bar C\, \dot C = 0$ on our theory in terms of the invariance of the action integrals.}.
+In this context, first of all, we generalize the BRST invariant Lagrangian $L_B$ to its counterpart super Lagrangian $\tilde L_B^{(ac)}$ on the (1, 1)-dimensional {\it anti-chiral} super sub-manifold of the {\it general} (1, 2)-dimensional supermanifold (on which our theory is generalized) as follows

 where it can be noted that we have $\tilde B^{(b)} (\tau, \bar\theta) = B (\tau)$ because of the fact that $s_b \, B = 0$.
-Thus, even though, we have written $\tilde B^{(b)} (\tau, \bar\theta)$ in the equation (57), it is actually an {\it ordinary} Nakanishi-Lautrup type auxiliary variable $B (\tau)$ of our theory (cf. Eq.
-(45)).
-Now we are in the position to capture the BRST invariance of the Lagrangian $L_b$ (cf. Eq.
-(46)) in the language of ACSA to BRST formalism as:
+Thus, even though, we have written $\tilde B^{(b)} (\tau, \bar\theta)$ in the above equation (57), it is actually an {\it ordinary} Nakanishi-Lautrup type auxiliary variable $B (\tau)$ of our theory [cf. Eq.
+(45)].
+Now we are in the position to capture the BRST invariance of the Lagrangian $L_B$ [cf. Eq.
+(46)] in the language of ACSA as:

-Geometrically, it implies that the {\it anti-chiral} super Lagrangian $\tilde L_b^{(ac)} $ is a combination of the suitable (super)variables such that its translation along the $\bar\theta$-direction of the (1, 1)-dimensional anti-chiral super sub-manifold produces a total ``time'' derivative in the {\it ordinary} space thereby rendering the action integral, in the ordinary space, invariant under the BRST symmetry transformations $s_b$ due to the Gauss divergence theorem.
-It should be noted that the BRST transformations $s_b$ is identified with the translational generator $\partial_{\bar\theta}$ [9-11] on the {\it anti-chiral} super sub-manifold (of the {\it general} (1, 2)-dimensional supermanifold on which our 1D system of a scalar free relativistic particle is generalized).
+Geometrically, it implies that the {\it anti-chiral} super Lagrangian $\tilde L_B^{(ac)} $ is a combination of the suitable (super)variables such that its translation along the $\bar\theta$-direction of the (1, 1)-dimensional {\it anti-chiral} super sub-manifold produces a total ``time'' derivative in the {\it ordinary} space thereby rendering the action integral, in the {\it ordinary} space, invariant under the BRST symmetry transformations $s_b$ due to the Gauss divergence theorem.
+It should be noted that the BRST transformations ($s_b$) is identified with the translational generator $\partial_{\bar\theta}$ [9-11] on the {\it anti-chiral} super sub-manifold [of the {\it general} (1, 2)-dimensional supermanifold on which our 1D system of a scalar non-supersymmetric free relativistic particle is generalized].